-Students who have not achieved satisfactory academic progress (minimum grade point) by the end of the term are given the opportunity to improve their grade point average, by retaking exams based on the following criteria;
+Students who have not achieved satisfactory academic progress (minimum grade point average) by the end of the term are allowed to improve their grade point average by retaking exams based on the following criteria;

-Term 1: student may retake one exam.
-Term 2: student may retake one exam.
+Term 1: Students may retake one exam.

+Term 2: Students may retake one exam.

 Term 3: no retakes.

 Term 4: no retakes.

-The retakes exams will be determined by the instructor at the end of the term based on the lowest scores.
+The retake exams will be determined by the instructor at the end of the term based on the lowest scores.
 A score of not more than 80% will be awarded on retake exams.